trydionel/git-pivotal/readme.markdown

 * <del>Create a general Pivotal::Base#update_attributes method</del>
 * <del>`git pick` doesn't update the story to indicate who claimed it</del>
-* Add command to close/finish currently 'picked' feature
+* <del>Add command to close/finish currently 'picked' feature</del>
 * <del>Reduce verbosity of `git pick`</del>
+* Allow users to define their development branch name for `git finish`
 * More that I can't recall at the moment